-(1) Represents a non-IFRS financial measure.
+Represents a non-IFRS financial measure.
 See section L - Non-IFRS Financial Measures in this document.
-(2) The U.S. tax reform of \$(78) million consists of a charge of \$32 million relating to the revaluation of its deferred tax balances, consisting of a charge of \$49 million for MFS, partially offset by a benefit of \$17 million for SLIM, and a one-time charge on the deemed repatriation of foreign earnings of \$46 million for MFS in the fourth quarter of 2017.
+Includes \$11 in acquisition, integration and restructuring in 2018 relating to the merger of Bentall Kennedy and GreenOak, expected to close in 2019, and a charge relating to U.S. tax reform in 2017.
+In the fourth quarter of 2017, the U.S. tax reform of \$(78) million consists of a charge of \$32 million relating to the revaluation of its deferred tax balances, consisting of a charge of \$49 million for MFS, partially offset by a benefit of \$17 million for SLIM, and a one-time charge on the deemed repatriation of foreign earnings of \$46 million for MFS in the fourth quarter of 2017.

-SLF Asset Management's reported net income in 2017 was \$653 million, compared to \$729 million in 2016.
-Underlying net income was \$812 million in 2017, compared to \$699 million in 2016.
-The impact from the movement of the Canadian dollar in 2017 relative to average exchange rates in 2016 decreased reported net income and underlying net income by \$14 million and \$17 million, respectively.
+SLF Asset Management's reported net income in 2018 was \$909 million, compared to \$653 million in 2017.
+Underlying net income was \$925 million in 2018, compared to \$812 million in 2017.
+The impact from the movement of the Canadian dollar in 2018 relative to average exchange rates in 2017 decreased reported net income and underlying net income by \$2 million.